 Soil testing is generally quite reasonably priced.
 A reliable and fairly comprehensive test can cost as little as $5-$10 in many areas.
 Testing kits may be available from your local cooperative extension office.
 A link to the United States Department of Agriculture’s list of cooperative extension offices can be found here.
 You may also be able to find private agencies locally that offer similar services.

-A typical test will tell you the pH of your soil, its nutrient content and its percentage of organic matter.
+And a typical test will tell you the pH of your soil, its nutrient content and its percentage of organic matter.
 The readings your test reveals will tell you what to do about the conditions.
 One thing a test will not likely tell you is the level of nitrogen in your soil.
 This can change very quickly and very dramatically.
 You may have to request this test and pay a little more to have it performed.

 Most flowers and vegetables like a soil that is slightly acidic.
 A neutral soil level, neither acidic nor alkaline, is 7.0.
 So if you want to grow these and your soil is alkaline (more than 7.0) you would add materials to lower that number like garden sulfur.
 If your number is too acidic, you might add lime to counteract the acidity.
 Many soil test reports will give you specific advice on what to add to balance your soil.